Pyramid shaped Mount Hood, from the parking lot of a forest service ranger station.

 , ripping everything it could from the sides in the process.

 The V shaped valley became a dramatic U shaped gorge with high walls of basalt.

-The flood finally
+The flood finally dropped its load

 in the Willamette Valley, making it the most fertile part of the Pacific Northwest.